esi-neuroscience/syncopy/doc/source/README.rst

 Welcome to Syncopy's Documentation!
 ===================================

-Syncopy is the *the* python toolkit for user-friendly, large-scale electrophysiology data analysis.
+Syncopy (Systems Neuroscience COmputing in Python) is a python toolkit for user-friendly, large-scale electrophysiology data analysis.

 Contents
 ========